Narkhos/Puzzlescript-Wrapper/README.md

 PuzzlescriptWrapper is published under the terms of the LGPL v3 license (See both [GPL](https://www.gnu.org/licenses/gpl.txt) and [LGPL](https://www.gnu.org/licenses/lgpl.txt) Licenses for more details)

+## v0.1.1

+	For this version, I tried a lot of games and fixed some bugs that prevent some of them to run correctly.

+### Content

+	- Sfx emulation almost work (the sound is playing to fast but is mostly the same
+	- short web color format like "#af0" is now working
+	- fix some sprite display

 ## v0.1.0

 ### Content